Shasha-777/2024_ia651_Oruganti/student_success_readmefile.md

 # Model Fitting
 ### Train/Test Splitting
-To evaluate the performance of our models and ensure they generalize well to unseen data, we split the dataset into training and testing sets.
+To evaluate the performance of our models and ensure they generalize well to unseen data, the dataset is split into training and testing sets.

 ### Splitting Method
-We used an 80/20 split, where 80% of the data was used for training the model and 20% was set aside for testing.
+I have used an 80/20 split, where 80% of the data was used for training the model and 20% was set aside for testing.
 This ratio is commonly used as it provides a good balance between having enough data to train the model and enough data to test its performance.

 ### Implementation
-We defined our features (X) and target (y) and used the train_test_split function from scikit-learn to perform the split.
+I have defined our features (X) and target (y) and used the train_test_split function from scikit-learn to perform the split.
 This method ensures that the split is random and stratified, maintaining the proportion of each class in both the training and testing sets.

 ### Risk of Data Leakage
 Data leakage occurs when information from outside the training dataset is used to create the model.
-In this project, we ensured that there was no data leakage by splitting the dataset before any preprocessing steps such as scaling or encoding.
+In this project, I have ensured that there was no data leakage by splitting the dataset before any preprocessing steps such as scaling or encoding.
 This is particularly important in time series datasets where future data might inadvertently influence the model, but since our dataset does not involve time-series data, the risk is minimized.

 ## Model Selection
-We experimented with multiple models to determine the best fit for our classification task.
+I have experimented with multiple models to determine the best fit for our classification task.
 The models considered include:

 #### Logistic Regression
 Chosen for its simplicity and efficiency for binary classification tasks.
 It serves as a good baseline model to compare the performance of more complex models.